spurin/k9s-dd-extension/README.md

 ### Navigate to extension
 From the Docker Dashboard you can now navigate to the Extensions section.
 It should now list *k9s* as one of the available extensions.
-Click on *k9s* from the list and you should be presented with the UI for managing the virtual clusters created on docker-desktop kubernetes.
+Click on *k9s* from the list and you should be presented with the k9s UI, preconfigured with access to the docker-desktop kubernetes context.

 ## Thanks!